Fort Worth Divorce Lawyers

 Now, let’s think about some don’ts.

-- Do not take extreme measures like moving everything out of the house or leaving the state.
+- Don’t take extreme measures like moving everything out of the house or leaving the state.
 When physical safety is involved, the measures you take may be more extreme, but if you are merely trying to shock your spouse, that is not a game worth playing.

-- Do not abandon your kids.
+- Don’t abandon your kids.
 Even if you think your spouse will win custody, be sure to stay in your children’s lives.
 Supporting your kids is incredibly important to prevent trauma during a divorce and it can also work in your favor for custody reasons.

-- Do not quit your job to avoid paying child or spousal support.
+- Don’t quit your job to avoid paying child or spousal support.
 Chances are, you will have to pay anyway.

-- Do not hide away your assets or walk out the door with no records of your property, accounts, etc.
+- Don’t hide your assets or walk out the door with no records of your property, accounts, etc.

-- Do not underestimate your assets or ask for less money than you need to look money savvy.
+- Don’t underestimate your assets or ask for less money than you need to look money savvy.

-- Do not file for divorce without planning.
+- Don’t file for divorce without planning.
 Divorce proceedings alone can get expensive, not to mention living expenses.
 Think about how much money you need and save it (or at least some of it) before you walk out.

-- Do not say or do anything that you think would look bad if it came up in court.
+- Don’t make bad or rash decisions that you think would look bad if it came up in court.
 This is a good way to evaluate whether decisions you are making are worth doing in the moment.